 Send electronically signed documents e-adresē or by email to the Register of Companies.

-an email address is a more secure channel of communication between an individual and the state than email.
+e-address is a more secure channel of communication between the individual and the state than email

 By post.